MEERAN2314/pynta/IMPROVEMENTS_SUMMARY.md

 ## Conclusion

-The Pynta library has been transformed from a basic unit conversion tool into a comprehensive, production-ready scientific computing library.
+The Unifyt library has been transformed from a basic unit conversion tool into a comprehensive, production-ready scientific computing library.
 With 100+ units, 30+ physical constants, extensive utility functions, serialization support, and comprehensive documentation, it's now a powerful tool for scientists, engineers, and data analysts.

 ### Key Achievements:
 ✅ **7x more units** - Comprehensive coverage